Cert HE in Qur’anic Arabic

 This programme was developed and is delivered and assessed by The Islamic College, awarded by and quality assured by Middlesex University.

-Students are required to complete all the 120 credits to qualify for the Foundation Year Certificate.
+Students are required to complete all the 120 credits to qualify for the Cert HE in Qur’anic Arabic.
 80 of these credits are made up of the four main modules of the Arabic language: Grammar (divided into its two major components: Morphology and Syntax), Reading and Writing and Listening and Speaking.
-The remaining 40 credits consist of Analytical Grammar, which supports the two Grammar modules through the application of grammatical rules to selected texts; and Recitation of the Qur’an, which assists students in their reading and pronunciation of Arabic letters and words
+The remaining 40 credits consist of Analytical Grammar, which supports the two Grammar modules through the application of grammatical rules to selected texts; and Recitation of the Qur’an, which assists students in their reading and pronunciation of Arabic letters and words.

 All Islamic College Students are encouraged to be active and independent learners and to acquire all the necessary skills through a variety of methods of learning such as lectures, seminars (led by staff and students), presentations, tutorials, private study, individual research, and so forth.